New to GEOG 481?

-- Resident undergraduate students: Geog 160, 362, and 363.
+- Resident undergraduate students: GEOG 160, 362, and 363

-- Self-assessment using the anonymous online quiz is highly recommended for those who desire a waiver of prerequisites.
+- Self-assessment using the anonymous online quiz is highly recommended for those who desire a waiver of prerequisites

 Overview: Geography 481 fulfills a remote sensing requirement for the Graduate Certificate in Geospatial Intelligence or the Master of Professional Studies in Homeland Security - Geospatial Intelligence Option.
 It can also be used as an elective in the Certificate of Geographic Information Systems or the Master of Geographic Information Systems.

 Students who register in the course for credit will complete one orientation lesson and nine content lessons with corresponding quizzes, hands-on assignments, and online discussions.
-A individual final project is designed and executed by the student in an application area of their choice.
+An individual final project is designed and executed by the student in an application area of their choice.
 Throughout the course, students confront realistic problem scenarios that incorporate such skills and concepts as definition of data needs, metadata content standards, data formats and types, analysis methods, and spatial accuracy requirements.
 Those who successfully complete the course will be able to define lidar project specifications in the context of an end-user GIS application.